Committees' Congressional Handbook

 The full cost of the chartered aircraft must be paid for by Committee funds.

 If an immediate family member is a passenger, the Member must submit a check to the Finance Office payable to the US Treasury equivalent to the cost of a comparable commercial first class fare with an explanatory letter.

-- When the flight is scheduled specifically for committee use, payment will be made based on the cost of an equivalent commercial chartered flight to that location.
+b.
+When the flight is scheduled specifically for Committee use, payment will be made based on the cost of an equivalent commercial chartered flight to that location.
 Prior to scheduling travel provided by any corporation, business, or individual, the committee must verify that the person has the authority under its FAA certification to accept payment for travel as set forth above.
-Contact the Committee on Standards of Official Conduct, Office of Advice and Education, at x57103 for guidance.
+Contact the Committee on Ethics, at x57103 for guidance.